Farzad-Zandi/Selecting-the-optimal-classifier-for-wrapper-based-feature-selection-methods./README.md

 Results are available in Results folder.

-To run model follow bellow steps:
+To run model follow the bellow steps:
 1. Run BBA to select the optimal classifier.
 2. Run GWO to select the optimal classifier.